 Care & Maintenance

-However, it must be appropriate for use on bare floors.
-Regular vacuums can scratch and damage engineered hardwoods.
+However, the vacuum must be appropriate for use on bare floors.
+Regular vacuums can scratch and damage engineered hardwood floors.

 A dry microfiber mop with a cleaner appropriate for use on engineered hardwoods is the best way to give this flooring a deeper clean.
 Avoid wax-based and harsh cleaners.